FilipRastovic/stargazerworkshop-freelancer-landing-page/README.md

 ### Advanced Usage

-After installation, run `npm install` and then run `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+After installation, run `npm install` and then run `gulp watch` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.

 #### Gulp Tasks